 "Such a moment requires that we make best use of our facilities and resources, even if the financial cost of this might exceed the absolute best price available elsewhere.
-"Support of our own must be a priority."
+"Support of our own must be a priority.'
 Archbishop Coleridge said the bookshop with an excellent stock of books and religious goods met a demand within and outside the Church and must be supported.
-St Clement's, which had more than 60 serviced rooms and provided conference and retreat facilities with accommodation and meals, was "a wonderful place well worth considering for a range of uses".
-Regarding The Rheinberger Centre, which had large and small meeting rooms, could arrange catering and was centrally located with easy parking, Archbishop Coleridge said he found it "difficult to understand why other venues are used".
+St Clement's, which had more than 60 serviced rooms and provided conference and retreat facilities with accommodation and meals, was "a wonderful place well worth considering for a range of uses" Regarding The Rheinberger Centre, which had large and small meeting rooms, could arrange catering and was centrally located with easy parking, Archbishop Coleridge said he found it "difficult to understand why other venues are used".
 The three services of the Archdiocese were under increasing pressure to survive unless they received widespread support from the archdiocesan community.
+IS CHRIST CALLING YOU?

-New name, same service The Archdiocese's social services agency CatholicCare follows the great tradition of Catholic Christians in embracing human weakness and turning it into strength, Archbishop Mark Coleridge said.
-He was speaking at the launch of CatholicCare Canberra and Goulburn, which has changed its name from Centacare.
-Archbishop Coleridge said the agency had never seen its role as looking after only Catholics, rather it reached out to everyone.
+He was speaking at launch the of CatholicCare Canberra and Goulburn, which has changed its name from Centacare.
+Mark Coleridge said.

+The Archdiocese's embracing human weak- Archbishop Coleridge said the agency had never seen its role as looking after only Catholics, rather it reached out to everyone.
 "We engage the community as the Catholic Church in action," he said.
-Deputy chief executive officer Ms Faye Green, who joined in 1985 and is the agency's longest serving staff member, said changes over the years had always been driven by the needs of the community and an ongoing aim to serve the disadvantaged.
+Deputy chief executive officer Ms Faye Green, who joined in 1985 and is the agency's longest serving staff member, said changes over the years had alneeds of the community by CatholicCare chief executive officer Mr Neil Harrigan and and an ongoing aim to serve the disadvantaged.
 Chief executive officer Mr Neil Harrigan believes the name change better reflects the identity of the organisation.
-"We believe the new name will more clearly reflect our Catholic identity while enabling us to continue to service the whole community regardless of circumstance or belief," he said.
+"We believe the new name will more clearly reflect our Catholic identity while enabling us to continue to service the whole community regardless of circumstance or belief," he said. deputy Ms Faye Green.

 The agency began operations in the Archdiocese in 1957 primarily offering marriage guidance services.
-Since then it has broadened considerably deliv- Archbishop Mark Coleridge cuts the celebratory cake watched ways been driven by the needs of the community and an ongoing aim to deputy Ms Faye Green.
-Archbishop Mark Coleridge cuts the celebratory cake watched by CatholicCare chief executive officer Mr Neil Harrigan and deputy Ms Faye Green. ering services to a wide range of people and with a particular emphasis on those most disadvantaged.
+Since then it has broadened considerably delivering services to a wide range of people and with a particular emphasis on those most disadvantaged.
 This includes the homeless, people with mental illness, disabled people, those with drug and alcohol problems, youth, aged, the unemployed and people in special circumstances such as those affected by drought in rural areas.
 In addition, the agency continues to offer counselling to groups with a particular emphasis on families and their relationship issues.
-IS CHRIST CALLING YOU?
-When they had breaght their boats 30.44 obtained by pitt wary plant, and hallowed from \$11.5711 VOCATIONS WEEKEND FOR THOSE MEN AND WOMEN DISCERNING THEIR CALL WILL BE HELD 4 to 6 DECEMBER at St Clement's, Galong FOR MORE INFORMATION CONTACT: Fr Emil Milat on 4474 2024 and email: emil.milat@cg.catholic.org.ai WILLIAM COLE FUNERALS
+We've come long way: elder VOCATIONS WEEKEND FOR THOSE MEN AND WOMEN DISCERNING THEIR CALL WILL BE HELD 4 to 6 DECEMBER at St Clement's, Galong FOR MORE INFORMATION CONTACT: Fr Emil Milat on 4474 2024 and email: emil.mi ail: emil.milat@cg.catholic.org.au

+WILLIAM COLE FUNERALS